Praesidiad is the group company of certain businesses, including Hesco, Betafence and Guardiar

 3. PURPOSES FOR WHICH WE USE YOUR PERSONAL DATA

-3.1 We process your personal data to provide in a personalized and efficient way the information, products and services you request via the Websites, by e-mail, telephone, fax or Social Media Channels.
+3.1 We may process your personal data to provide in a personalized and efficient way the information, products and services you request via the Websites or Social Media Channels.

 3.4 We may process your personal data to comply with our legal obligations or to comply with any reasonable request from competent law enforcement agents or representatives, judicial authorities, governmental agencies or bodies, including competent data protection authorities.